01 – The North American Free Trade Agreement (NAFTA) comes into effect.

 31 – German car manufacturer BMW announces the purchase of Rover from British Aerospace, ending nearly a century of independent mass car production in Britain.

-05 – Serbs fire artillery shells into a Sarajevo market, leaving 68 dead and more than 200 injured.
+05 – Serbs fire a 120mm artillery shell into the main market square in Sarajevo, leaving 68 dead and more than 200 injured.

-12 – Thieves take just 50 seconds to climb a ladder, smash through a window of the National Art Museum in Oslo, Norway, and cut The Scream, by Edvard Munch, from the wall with wire cutters.
+12 – Thieves take just 50 seconds to climb a ladder, smash through a window of the National Art Museum in Oslo, Norway, and cut The Scream, by Edvard Munch, from the wall with wire cutters and steal it.

 14 – Russian serial killer Andrei Chikatilo is executed by shooting.